cstack/db_tutorial/_parts/part8.md

      printf("Error closing db file.\n");
 ```

 Now it makes more sense to store the number of pages in our database rather than the number of rows.
-The number of pages should be assoicated with the pager object, not the table, since it's the number of pages used by the database, not a particular table.
+The number of pages should be associated with the pager object, not the table, since it's the number of pages used by the database, not a particular table.
 A btree is identified by its root node page number, so the table object needs to keep track of that.

 ```diff
  const uint32_t PAGE_SIZE = 4096;